Computer Hardware

 SDI is the standard for digital broadcast television that has the capability to transmit lossless encoding video streaming.
 Audio SDI signals contain up to four independent audio signals in addition to an embedded video signal.
 Coaxial cable can carry different video and audio elements in the routing system for one singular embedded video signal thus streaming a high-quality video picture.

+SDI cameras like the Blackmagic URSA Broadcast G2 are used for more production systems which can be recorded or for a live broadcast show.
 To best broadcast your favorite sports game, SDI cameras are used with the network switch on coaxial cables to switch camera views on a highlight play from the game.

 What is NDI?

 Network Digital Interface is a video software standard that is developed by NewTek to deliver high-definition video over low latency and accurate frame rate over a standard Ethernet connection.
+It has an IP based transmission and employs an efficient compression technique and is popular due to its flexibility, low cost, and ability to integrate with existing networking.

 NDI’s new network protocol can benefit to any new video devices, graphics applications, mixers or any production device.
-It’s encoding algorithm is high resolution and frame- rate independent, and supports up to 4K and beyond to 16 channels of floating-point audio.
+It’s encoding algorithm is high resolution and frame- rate independent and supports up to 4K and beyond to 16 channels of floating-point audio.
 By increasing the capacity of the bandwidth, NDI connection allows for a greater broadcast video streaming with seamless connection.

 Which is Better?